hydephp/develop/docs/digging-deeper/navigation.md

 Now if you create a page called `_pages/about/contact.md` it will automatically be placed in a dropdown called "About".

-#### Automatic documentation sidebar grouping
+#### Automatic Documentation Sidebar Grouping

-This feature works similarly to the automatic navigation menu dropdowns, but instead places the sidebar items in named groups.
-This feature is enabled by default, so you only need to place your pages in subdirectories to have them grouped.
+This feature is always enabled for documentation pages.
+Simply place your pages in subdirectories to have them grouped in the sidebar.

 For example: `_docs/getting-started/installation.md` will be placed in a group called "Getting Started".

 >info Tip: When using subdirectory-based dropdowns, you can set their priority using the directory name as the array key.

-#### Dropdown menu notes
+#### Dropdown Menu Notes

-Here are some things to keep in mind when using dropdown menus, regardless of the configuration:
 - Dropdowns take priority over standard items.
-So if you have a dropdown with the key `about` and a page with the key `about`, the dropdown will be created, and the page won't be in the menu.
+If you have a dropdown with the key `about` and a page with the key `about`, the dropdown will be created, and the page won't be in the menu.
-    - For example: With this file structure: `_pages/foo.md`, `_pages/foo/bar.md`, `_pages/foo/baz.md`, the link to `foo` will be lost.
+- Example: With this file structure: `_pages/foo.md`, `_pages/foo/bar.md`, `_pages/foo/baz.md`, the link to `foo` will be lost, so please keep this in mind when using this feature.

 ## Numerical Prefix Navigation Ordering